-Each system available on the market today has different installation requirements and it is crucial that the individuals (not the company) be approved installers.
+Each system available on the market today has different installation requirements and it is crucial that the individuals (not the company) are approved installers.

-3/ Can they provide testing documents to prove the system being installed meets current Australian Standards?
+3/ Can the contractor provide testing documents to prove the system being installed meets current Australian Standards?

 The Australian Standards only require that proprietary systems meet the testing outlined in AS/NZS 1891.2 and unfortunately some systems do not meet this standard.